Zien-Alhawshi/soloproject-tier2-bookfinder/README.md

 * Book Component
 * Spinner Component

-The project starts with a Form where the user can search for a book title, after submitting the form, the app will fetch the data from the API, in the meantime, the user will see a spinner loading while the response is ready and then the Book Card component will be rendered and this component is a stateless component and used only to render the book!
+The project starts with a form where the user can search for a book title, after submitting the form, the app will fetch the data from the API, in the meantime, the user will see a spinner loading while the response is ready and then the Book Card component will be rendered and this component is a stateless component and used only to render the book!

 ## Installation